MY LOVE AFFAIR WITH SHOES

-My next adventure?
-About 4 years ago I decided I’d like to spend the next stage of my life as a shoemaker.
+Several years ago I decided I’d like to spend the next stage of my life as a shoemaker.
 Designing and making – yes, MAKING shoes.
 I’ve been a creative and entrepreneur all my life.
 I love to build things so shoes seemed to be a natural next step.
 I started with strappy sandals made from component parts in 6 hours in London along with a 2-day shoe design seminar.
-My next stab was a 7-day pump making workshop in Ashland Oregon where I learned to make almost all of the shoe by hand.
-Last year, I attended a shoe symposium and got the final piece to the puzzle, suppliers of small quantities for small making shops.
+My next stab was a 7-day pump making workshop in Ashland, Oregon where I learned to make almost all of the shoe by hand.
+In 2016, I attended a shoe symposium and got the final piece to the puzzle, suppliers of small quantities for small making shops.

 My studio is up and running.
 My materials are plenty.
 I’ve created prototypes and and samples.
 AND I’ve finally hit on the style and business model.
 I look forward to sharing all things shoe with you as you accompany me on this fantastic journey.